Emerge-Lab/gpudrive/README.md

 For specific details about the format of observations, refer to exported ECS components introduced in the [code walkthrough section](#simulator-code-walkthrough-learning-the-madrona-ecs-apis).

 Overall the "full simulator" contains logic for three major concerns:
-* Procedurally generating a random 3D environment for each episode.
+* Procedurally generating a new random level for each episode.
 * Time stepping the environment, which includes executing rigid body physics and evaluating game logic in response to agent actions.
 * Generating agent observations from the state of the environment, which are communicated as PyTorch tensors to external policy evaluation or learning code.